Analysis: Rashaad Penny injury opens door for C.J. Prosise to again show his worth to Seahawks

-Penny is likely only out a couple of weeks.
+Rashaad Penny is likely only out a couple of weeks.
 But with Mike Davis also suddenly sidelined, C.J.
 Prosise may take on a starring role in backfield Saturday against the Chargers.

 Maybe if C.J.
-Prosise had been able to stay on the field more consistently the last two seasons and fully fulfilled the promise shown on that glorious November night in New England in 2016, the Seahawks wouldn’t have felt compelled to draft Rashaad Penny in the first round last March.
+Prosise had been able to stay on the field more consistently the last two seasons and fulfilled the promise shown on that glorious November night in New England in 2016, the Seahawks wouldn’t have felt compelled to draft Rashaad Penny in the first round last March.

-But with Prosise able to play just 11 of 32 games the last two seasons, standing at the top of a frustrating litany of injuries for Seattle at the tailback position since 2015, the Seahawks drafted Penny hoping as much as anything to assure that there was always a healthy and capable tailback to call on as the team attempts to revive a flagging rushing attack.
+But with Prosise playing just 11 of 32 games the last two seasons and leading the list of a frustrating litany of injuries to Seattle’s tailbacks since 2015, the Seahawks drafted Penny hoping to assure that there was always a healthy and capable tailback to call on as the team attempts to revive a flagging rushing attack.

 “Well, just to have the running backs there when we play will be really nice,’’ Seahawks coach Pete Carroll said a few days ago.
 “Just showing up would be good.
 We’ve had it pretty difficult the past couple of years and this is a really exciting group because there’s depth and there’s competition.’’

-And in the kind of coincidence bordering on irony that makes following sports so appealing, it is suddenly Prosise who figures get another shot to reprove his potential thanks to a broken finger suffered by Penny as well as a possible injury to Mike Davis, who surprisingly sat out practice Wednesday with a sore big toe.
+But in the coincidence bordering on irony that makes following sports so appealing, it is suddenly Prosise who will get another shot to prove his potential thanks to a broken finger suffered by Penny and a possible injury to Mike Davis, who surprisingly sat out practice Wednesday with a sore big toe.

 Most Read Sports Stories